stuycs-gh-classrooms/09-nextcs-p01-poopies/README.md

   - is_moving: A boolean indicating if the ball is currently moving.

 - METHODS
-  - init(self, x, y, radius, color): Initializes the ball's position, size, and color.
+  - ballie(self, x, y, radius, color): Initializes the ball's position, size, and color.
   - move(self): Updates the ball’s position based on its velocity.
   - check_collision(self, slider, grid): Checks for collisions with the paddle, walls, and bricks.
   - bounce_horizontal(self): Reverses the horizontal direction of the ball.